xxsimoxx/unamicable/readme.txt

 == Copyright ==
 Amicable is licensed under the GNU Public License, version 2 or  later (GPL).
-This theme is copyrighted to [Benjamin Lu](https://benjlu.com) 2023. © Benjamin Lu
+This theme is copyrighted to [luthemes](https://luthemes.com) 2024. © luthemes